 The development of linguistic thought in the 19th century in the 'historical' direction reflected the general scientific thrust of the time (Darwin's Theory of Evolution).

-Kick-started by the discovery of similarities between languages that could only be explained by their common origin, comparative and historical study of languages flourished.
+Kick-started by the discovery of similarities between languages that could only be explained by their common origin, comparative and historical study of languages flourished in the 19th century Europe.